Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 Last updated: March 16th, 2022.

 ![Banner](https://raw.githubusercontent.com/Code-Moss/iheartnewvegasmossycut/main/data/MainBanner.jpg)
->A modlist using Sigourns original *I Heart New Vegas* as a Base
+>A personal modlist using Sigourns original *I Heart New Vegas* as a base with some extra mods and setups I use.
+NOT FOR FIRST TIME PLAYERS.

 ## *Sigourns* Contact info